5. Contracts

 1. In the dialog, set the Contract Variant Name to public.

-This is the first step toward creating our new contract.
+This is the first step toward creating our new .
 It will be named public and we will use as a baseline the current we created earlier.
 Once this is done, click Continue.

-1. Now that we have named our , it is time to leverage the tags we saw earlier to create our contract .
+1. Now that we have named our , it is time to leverage the tags we saw earlier to create our schema.

 Here we can decide which tags we want to leverage, and if those tags should be included or excluded.
 In our case, we want to exclude the private tags for our public .